Nonparametric Link Prediction in Large Scale Dynamic Networks: Experiments

-\mypara{Effect of seasonality} Clearly, \seasonal has nonlinear linkage patterns; the best predictor of links at time $T$ are the links at times $T-3$, $T-6$, and so on.
-However, all the baseline algorithms are biased towards predicting links between pairs which were linked (or had short paths connecting them) at the previous timestep $T-1$; this implicit smoothness assumption makes them suffer heavily.
-On the other hand, for \stationary, links formed in the last few timesteps of the training data are good predictors of future links, and so the difference between the algorithms is marginal.
-We note, however, that \expnp performs very well in all cases.
+We generated $100$-node graphs over $20$ timesteps using $3$ seasons, and plotted AUC averaged over $10$ random runs for several noise-to-signal ratios (Fig.~\ref{fig:incr-noise}). \expnp consistently outperformed all other baselines by a large margin.
+Clearly, seasonal graphs have nonlinear linkage patterns: the best predictor of links at time $T$ are the links at times $T-3$, $T-6$, etc., and \expnp is able to learn this pattern.
+By contrast, \expcn, \expaa, and \expkz are biased towards predicting links between pairs which are linked (or have short paths connecting them) at the previous timestep $T-1$; this implicit smoothness assumption makes them perform poorly; indeed, they behaved essentially as poorly as a random predictor (an AUC of 0.5).

-\mypara{Effect of longer history} For $T=4$, \expnp performs poorly, because the training data includes only the shift from seasons $1$ to $2$, and $2$ to $3$, but not from $3$ to $1$ again, and this is what it needs to predict.
-The error is rectified as $T$ increases, with performance eventually flattening out near $T=24$. \expll also improves, simply because it sees more links from previous instances of the test season; edges seen in other seasons hurt its performance, but these are relatively sparse.
-As before, \expcn, \expkz, and \expaa are mostly unaffected: they use only the structure of the graph in the last timestep to predict future links.
+Baselines \expll, \expcnall, \expaaall and \expkzall use information from the union of all graphs until time $T-1$.
+Since the off-seasonal noise edges are not sufficiently large to form communities, most of the new edges come from communities of nodes created in season.
+This is why \expcnall, \expaaall and \expkzall outperform their ``last-timestep'' counterparts.
+As for \expll, since links are more likely to come from the last seasons, it performed well, although poorly compared to \expnp.
+Also note that the changing user features forces the community structures to change slowly over time; in our experiments, \expcnall performed worse than it would were there was no change in the user features, since the communities stayed the same.

-\mypara{Effect of increased block weight} Finally, we vary the importance of the block in determining links by testing several values of the seasonality strength $\phi$.
-As it decreases, \expnp is hurt more.
-This is expected, since most edges are now being created due to baseline noise.
+Table~\ref{tbl:simul} summarizes the average AUC scores for graphs with seasonality, and also presents results for stationary data.
+In both cases, the noise was set to the smallest value in Fig.~\ref{fig:incr-noise}.
+For the stationary data, links formed in the last few timesteps of the training data are good predictors of future links, and so \expll, \expcn, \expaa and \expkz all performed very well.
+Interestingly, \expcnall, \expaaall and \expkzall were worse than their ``last time-step'' variants, presumably owing to the slow movement of the user features.
+As for \expnp, it performed slightly better than all other methods for the stationary data, in addition to showing substantial improvements over the other methods for the seasonal networks.